-4.2 DIPLOMA OF MINISTRY
+4.1 DIPLOMA OF MINISTRY

-Diploma of Ministry is a two year full time programme available at the Banz campus, full time at Port Moresby (students may elect to take part time studies) and part time at Lae.
+The Diploma of Ministry is a full time programme available at the Banz campus, Port Moresby and Lae.
 It combines a study of the text and theology of the Bible plus personal discipleship and ministry skills.
 Diploma of Ministry provides a broad training of biblical and ministry competencies.
 Graduates from this programme are expected to go into a variety of leadership positions in local churches and other Christian organisations or to take responsible roles within business or community, reflecting Christian values and integrity.